hejtmy/FSP_Unreal/readme.md

 The

-### Recording
+## Recording
-REcording of positions happens in the viewport
+Recording of positions happens in the viewport.
+The speed of the recording shouldn't make much difference, but try keeping it around 30 s.
+Too fast recordings can lead to skewed results.
 - in playmode press "E" in editor or esc in build
 - press record
 - let it run

-Recording of video
+### Video Capture

+Atm recording is kinda hacky, as other solutions would require c++ classes which will come later.

+Simple recording can be achieved through screen recording, but that might have some issues with timing.
+The best and most controlled way is with hacky sequencer

 Option 1: use a regular screen capture
 Option 2: Use a sequencer
 - Create a sequence